-It all depends what you want to do.
-Our light, compact desktop and portable projectors are easy to carry between classrooms or meeting spaces.
-For larger venues like lecture halls and auditoriums you’ll need the higher light output, serious features and connectivity options of our installation projectors.
-If you’re tight on space, our Ultra Short Throw projectors are a very popular choice for classrooms and small meeting rooms.
+It depends what you need it for.
+Our compact desktop and portable projectors are easy to carry between meeting rooms.
+For larger venues like lecture halls, you’ll need the higher light output, advanced features and greater connectivity options of our installation projectors.

 Designed to be mounted on a wall or ceiling, installation projectors tend to be bigger, brighter and heavier.
 If you want a projector that can be moved easily between small classrooms and meeting spaces, portable models such as our light and compact VPL-CWZ10 comes with 5,000 lumens of brightness and features such as quick start-up.

 In compact spaces, a bright and stable image is essential for ensuring that the audience stays focused.

 Our industry-first compact 5,000 lumens compact laser projectors are perfect for this, with instant on/off function and minimal maintenance allowing for seamless meetings and lessons.

 In large venues like lecture theaters and churches, the projector will likely need to be installed further back from the screen.
 If you choose a standard-throw projector, you will need to consider the audience sizes, as explained below.